julielinx/julielinx.github.io/_posts/2020-06-08-26_thresholds_pr_roc.md

 *Applied Predictive Modeling* and *Introduction to Machine Learning with Python* both make a point of stating that choosing a threshold should be done on a separate validation set - not the training set or the test set used to evaluate performance.

 I'm not exactly sure what this means or how to go about it.
 When using cross-validation, the test set within the cross-validation splits would be the test set used to evaluate performance.
-But I don't really want to use my hold-out test set to set the threshold, I'd be out of test sets that the model hadn't seen and thus wouldn't have a way to verify the results.
+But I don't really want to use my hold-out test set to define the threshold, I'd be out of test sets that the model hadn't seen and thus wouldn't have a way to verify the results.

 ### Pulling data